debabratamishra/debabratamishra.github.io/_posts/2025-04-02-keyvalue-caching.md

   <p style="font-style: italic; font-size: 0.9em; text-align: center;">Figure 3: Comparison between computation time vs Prompt Length</p>
 </div>

 While the toy network used in this example is intentionally minimalistic, the trends observed particularly regarding the effectiveness of KV caching will scale in similar patterns in larger architectures like those used in modern LLMs.
-However, the absolute values will differ, especially in terms of memory usage and computational cost, given the higher dimensionality and depth of real-world networks and ofcourse their implementation.
+Of course, the absolute memory and compute values will vary significantly depending on model dimensionality, depth, and implementation specifics.

 The complete example code for benchmarking the performance is available at [Demo Code](https://github.com/debabratamishra/llm/blob/main/Fundamentals/kvcache_demo.ipynb).

 ### Key Insights